-With the world reopening in the wake of the pandemic, I want our incoming students to think imaginatively and creatively about what they might do, on our campus and far beyond it, during their Princeton careers.
-As Jordan's book
+With the world reopening in the wake of the pandemic, I want our incoming students to think imaginatively and of the ordinary people who find themselves alongside it."1 creatively about what they might do, on our campus and far beyond it, during their Princeton careers.
+As Jordan's book illustrates, the possibilities are almost limitless.